SaurabhTayde/Machine-Learning-Case-Studies-using-XGBoost-/README.md

 Dataset description is as follows:

 In 'Ames Housing' dataset, we analyse the house prices, find the best hyperparameterers and trains an XGBoost regressor to predict future prices.

-In breastcancer dataset, using XGBoost classifiers we classify whether patient has breastcancer or not.
+In 'Breastcancer' dataset, using XGBoost classifiers we classify whether patient has breastcancer or not.

-In Automobile dataset, using XGBoost Regressor, we Predict Miles per gallon of the engine.
+In 'Automobile' dataset, using XGBoost Regressor, we Predict Miles per gallon of the engine.
 Predictor attribute is continous here.